The short answer

 Best for: Engineering teams building internal tools or products that need B2B data at scale.

-The best data enrichment vendors differentiate on three dimensions: data accuracy (what percentage of returned emails actually deliver), coverage breadth (how many fields they can fill and how many contacts they cover), and pricing model (per-seat, per-credit, or platform fee).
-The gap between claimed accuracy and real-world accuracy is often 15-20 percentage points — which is why we ran actual deliverability tests for every provider on this list.
+The best data enrichment vendors differentiate on three things: data accuracy (what percentage of returned emails actually deliver), coverage breadth (how many fields they can fill and how many contacts they have), and pricing model (per-seat, per-credit, or platform fee).
+Here's what we found frustrating in our testing: the gap between claimed accuracy and real-world accuracy is typically 15-20 percentage points.
+ZoomInfo claims 95%+.
+We measured 85%.
+Apollo says 91-95%.
+We got 80%.
+That's why we ran actual deliverability tests, not just accepted what vendors put on their websites.

 People change jobs, companies get acquired, and emails become invalid — making enrichment an ongoing process, not a one-time project.